netdata/netdata/docs/visualize/overview-infrastructure.md

-While not exclusive to Overview, you can use two important features, [node filtering](https://learn.netdata.cloud/docs/cloud/war-rooms#node-filter) and the [time picker](https://learn.netdata.cloud/docs/cloud/war-rooms#time-picker), to either widen or narrow the focus of your infrastructure monitoring.
+While not exclusive to Overview, you can use two important features, [node filtering](https://learn.netdata.cloud/docs/cloud/war-rooms#node-filter) and the [time picker](https://learn.netdata.cloud/docs/cloud/war-rooms#time-picker), to widen or narrow your infrastructure monitoring focus.

 By default, the Overview shows composite charts aggregated from every node in the War Room, but you can change that behavior on an ad-hoc basis.
 The node filter allows you to create complex queries against your infrastructure based on